Faculty and Staff Opportunities

 Please note: IOG applicants whose acceptance to a conference or panel is still pending approval or confirmation at the time of IOG deadlines are still encouraged to apply.
 Funding may be granted to these applicants contingent upon receipt of proof of acceptance.

 Applicants must use the official application form and answer all questions completely, including a description of the anticipated expenses and funding from other sources.
-Please access the application and guidelines posted at the top of this page and submit the Spring 2017 application electronically to Kanani Meheula, Ahlers Center International Programs Assistant.
+Please access the application and guidelines posted at the top of this page.
+If you have any questions please contact Kelli Bagley, Budget & Operations Manager for International Affairs.

 Amounts of Funding